Billybobbonnet/vivus/readme.md

 In this case, the second path won't be part of the animation.

+The attribute `data-ignore` will be helpful when you use a stroke based svg `clipPath` or `Mask` since you probably don't want to include an invisible element in your animation.

 ## Scenarize

 This feature allows you to script the animation of your SVG.
 For this, the custom values will be set directly in the DOM of the SVG.